 The long and short of it is this.
 The $4.99 tier will give you access to one car setup that you choose when signing up.
-I believe that you can change this on a month to month basis but you will ever only be able to download one car’s setup.
-I’d really only recommended this tier if you only race one very specific car and you don’t plan on racing anything else.
+I believe that you can change this on a month-to-month basis but you will ever only be able to download one car’s setup.
+I’d really only recommend this tier if you only race one very specific car and you don’t plan on racing anything else.

 The $9.99 tier gives you access to setups for every car in the service.
 This means that if you want to just jump into a random IMSA race one day, or maybe give the F3s a try, then you’ll have a great setup available for you, ready to go.

 A very nice added bonus with VRS is that you’ll have access to all their telemetry software and logging data.
 This is a topic for another article, but it is a very nice software that you can use to see exactly where you’re losing time and compare your laps to the pros, down to the millisecond.
 Hugely helpful in becoming a faster driver!

 You can view and compare different packs here.